 (Fall in love with Curtis in a couple of my favorite posts, here and here.)

 Then there are our four gorgeous boys, who are simultaneously the lights of my life and the thorns in my side.
 First up, the oldest: Colin.
-He's seven.
+He's nine.

 (Find some of my favorite posts about Colin here and here.)

 (Check out some of Cameron's shenanigans here and here.)

 Next up: Coby, our five-year-old.

 He will melt your heart with his big, soulful brown eyes - and if that doesn't do it, his sweet personality will.
 The most easygoing of my kids, he is laid-back and helpful.
 Even though he has never lived anywhere but an urban area, I swear he was born a country boy: hunting, fishing, and anything outdoorsy are the things that appeal to him most.
 Oh, and Teenage Mutant Ninja Turtles.

 Finally, our latest (and last!) addition: Corbin, born in June of 2012.